zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-07-29-Testing-NEBNext-Low-Input-RNA-Library-Prep.md

   - 30 minutes at 65°C
   - Hold at 4°C

-**If necessary, can stop here but should keep going with Adaptor Ligation of possible**
+**If necessary, can stop here and put at -20ºC, but you should keep going with Adaptor Ligation if possible**

 ### 2.8.
 Adaptor Ligation

-- [ ] From the **NEB Oligo Kit**, thaw adaptor for illumina NEBNext Adaptor for Illumina, NEBNext Adaptor Dilution Buffer, and USER® Enzyme
+- [ ] From the **NEB Oligo Kit**, thaw adaptor for illumina NEBNext Adaptor for Illumina and USER® Enzyme

 - [ ] 2.8.1.
-Dilute NEBNext Adaptor for Illumina by 25-fold (0.6 µM) in the NEBNext Adaptor Dilution Buffer.
+Dilute NEBNext Adaptor for Illumina by 25-fold (0.6 µM) in the NEBNext ⚪️ Adaptor Dilution Buffer.
 - [ ] 2.8.2.
 Mix the 🔴 NEBNext Ultra II Ligation Master Mix by pipetting up and down several times.
 - [ ] 2.8.3.
 Add the following components directly to the FS Reaction Mixture on ice: